 For any marketer who is in the business of turning first-time customers into repeat buyers, insufficient planning is where things start to break down.
 For example, when a customer who returned a product is still getting emails on how to make the most of that same product they no longer own.
-We call that a broken journey.
+That happens.
+A lot.

 In other words, if both customers A and B are eligible today for Birthday journeys and New Customer journeys – it may well be that customer A will respond better to the Birthday one, and customer B will react more favorably to the New Customer sequence.

-If you pre-decided that the Birthday journey should rule all others, you lost the potential to generate customer B’s best possible experience.
+But, if you pre-decided that the Birthday journey should rule all others, you lost the potential to generate customer B’s best possible experience.

 The only way to make sure no customer falls between the cracks and that each and every one of them is always receiving the optimal message at each and every touchpoint is to let AI help with that.
 Help with what we call “orchestration.”

 Because automation without orchestration is chaos, and no human marketer can make the best choice for every customer, every time.
-By letting AI help with that part, you can focus on creating the best, most thoughtful, and unique segments, creative, campaigns.
+Only next-gen technology can do that.
+By letting AI help with that part of mapping our CRM journeys, you can focus on creating the best, most thoughtful, and unique segments, creative, campaigns.
 Even series of campaigns.